 Trade show shipping can be highly stressful but there are easy steps you can take for reducing trade show shipping costs.
 Will it arrive on time?
 Will it arrive without damage?
 Will it cost more than quoted?
 These are just a few of the questions and concerns that can arise when making arrangements to ship your rental booth to a show.
-Which is why it’s important to work with a trade show specialist and a good shipping company.
+This is why it is important to work with a trade show specialist and a good shipping company.

 Shipping costs can fluctuate so it’s best to allow your shipper as much time as possible to efficiently move your freight.
-Your shipping bill will include the cost based on the Weight or Dimensions and will also more than likely have a fuel surcharge as fuel prices can tend to fluctuate.
+Your shipping bill will include the cost based on the weight or dimensions and will also more than likely have a fuel surcharge as fuel prices tend to fluctuate.

-We find it’s helpful to take photos of your freight prior to your carrier picking it up on the outbound and then again before they pick it up at the convention center on the return.
-These photos can be used to resolve damage disputes, but can be especially helpful at the end of the show for your shipper to receive photos of the freight and Material Handling form ASAP, just in case the driver has problems collecting the freight during the chaos of a dismantle.
+We find it’s helpful to take photos of your freight prior to your carrier picking it up on the outbound and then again before they pick it up at the show venue on the return.
+These photos can be used to resolve damage disputes and can also be especially helpful at the end of the show for your shipper to receive photos of the freight and material handling form in case the driver has problems collecting the freight during the chaos of a dismantle.

 Overall, if your freight is packed well, your shipping containers well made to protect their contents, and your carrier is a great shipper, then you are in the best position to minimize costs associated with shipping your booth to and from your event.